This post is also available in: Persian

 - not be subject to a removal order or imprisoned

 - not sponsor a spouse, common-law partner or conjugal partner less than 16 years old

 - ensure that the sponsored adult person signs the declaration attesting that they understand the nature and scope of the sponsorship

-A sponsored person in the form of a close relative interested in Immigrating to Quebec must belong to the family class and satisfy specific requirements in ordered to be sponsored.
-Specific requirements are in place for the of the below mentioned relationships.
+A sponsored person in the form of a close relative interested in Immigrating to Quebec must belong to the family class and satisfy specific requirements in order to be sponsored.
+Specific requirements are in place for the of the below-mentioned relationships.

 You can sponsor your: